Kelvin Sebwe

-Kelvin Sebwe (born April 4, 1972 in Monrovia) is a Liberian retired footballer who played as a midfielder.
+Kelvin Sebwe (born 4 April 1972) is a Liberian retired footballer who played as a midfielder.
 Sebwe was also a member of the Liberia national football team.
 His brother is Dionysius Sebwe.
 He made his international debut against the Eagles of Mali on home soil in the 1988 African Nations Cup Qualifiers which his side lost 1–0 as a result of an early minute goal conceded.